jaydio/routeros-scripts/addresslists/README.md

    * If the import succeeds, and only then, purge the address list file from the local file system
    * If the address list file is missing for whatever reason, the replace script exits with a warning without removing any entries
    * If the address list file is smaller than 1KB (Kilobyte) it will not be used

+Conditions you need to be aware of also include ..

  * The fetch script has no way to determine if ..
    * .. the list on the remote server contains newer entries than those currently installed
    * .. the address list file contains any errors (e.g. file was truncated on the remote server or during transfer)
- * Fetching a broken address list file WILL cause trouble
+ * Fetching a broken address list file WILL cause trouble.
+Be mindful on how to apply the supplied scripts especially on high-latency links.

 ## Address Mappings

-Considering an export from IPAM - netblocks can be mapped using a range of ip addresses, subnets using the more common CIDR notation and hosts by using their respective ip address(es).
-If a host is configured with more than one ip address within the same network, the interface name or subnet name can be appended to the respective list name.

 Sample address list exported from IPAM: